aptech/docs/docs/CR-graphset.rst

 This procedure is used to reset the defaults between graphs.

-graphset may be called between each graphic panel to be displayed.
+:func:`graphset` may be called between each graphic panel to be displayed.

-To change the default values of the global control variables, make the appropriate changes in the file pgraph.dec and to the procedure graphset.
+To change the default values of the global control variables, make the appropriate changes in the file ``pgraph.dec`` and to the procedure :func:`graphset`.